 THE EXAMINATION IN COGNITIVE AND BEHAVIORAL PSYCHOLOGY

-The ABCBP examination is designed to judge specialty level competence in Cognitive and Behavioral Psychology.
-The examination consists of review of the candidate’s practice sample, an in-vivo interview, general issues in the area of cognitive and behavioral psychology and professional standards.
+The ABBCP examination is designed to judge specialty level competence in Behavioral and Cognitive Psychology.
+The examination consists of review of the candidate’s practice sample, an in-vivo interview, general issues in the area of Behavioral and Cognitive Psychology and professional standards.
 The exam covers six interrelated areas:

 2. Constructive Interventions: The committee will look for signs that the intervention(s) selected are appropriate, based on the nature of the problem and/or results of the assessment.

-3. Science Base and Application: It is assumed that the cognitive and behavioral psychologist is continually aware of scientific and scholarly developments in order to infuse his or her practice with up-to-date, valid, and reliable data.
-Part of the examination, therefore, will ascertain whether the Candidate can present and critically discuss issues in contemporary cognitive and behavioral psychology.
+3. Science Base and Application: It is assumed that the behavioral and cognitive psychologist is continually aware of scientific and scholarly developments in order to infuse his or her practice with up-to-date, valid, and reliable data.
+Part of the examination, therefore, will ascertain whether the Candidate can present and critically discuss issues in contemporary behavioral and cognitive psychology.

 4. Consultation and Supervision: This competency area is an important part of many specialists’ practice and when it is, the specialist should be competent in these practice activities.

-5. Ethics and Legal Foundations: A cognitive and behavioral psychologist is expected to be aware of (a) ethical principles as adopted by the profession, and (b) the implications of these principles in practice, including the responsibility of practicing within legal guidelines and in the best interests of society and the client/patient.
+5. Ethics and Legal Foundations: A behavioral and cognitive psychologist is expected to be aware of (a) ethical principles as adopted by the profession, and (b) the implications of these principles in practice, including the responsibility of practicing within legal guidelines and in the best interests of society and the client/patient.